erpushpinderrana/migrate_missing_content_translations/README.md

 4. Create a custom module for the migration i.e. migrate_missing_content_translations

 # Custom Module
 Since the existing base/source migration plugins are no longer available hence we can't use the OOTB source and MigrationLookup plugins.
-Create a custom source and MigrationLookup plugin.
-Also, there is a need to migrating Field collection from D7 so we also need to write a source plugin for getting the Field Collection items from D7.
+Create a custom [source](https://github.com/erpushpinderrana/migrate_missing_content_translations/blob/main/src/Plugin/migrate/source/CustomNodeTranslations.php) and [CustomMigrationLookup](https://github.com/erpushpinderrana/migrate_missing_content_translations/blob/main/src/Plugin/migrate/process/CustomMigrationLookup.php) plugin.
+Also, there is a need to migrating Field collection from D7 so we also need to write a [FC Source plugin](https://github.com/erpushpinderrana/migrate_missing_content_translations/blob/main/src/Plugin/migrate/source/CustomFieldCollectionItem.php) for getting the Field Collection items from D7.
 I've added detailed comment in the each config file to understand how it works.

 ## Migrate D7 Field Collection items to D9 Nested Paragraphs.
 It's a two step process.
 First we need to migrate the individual paragraph and once it's complete then link these paragraphs with the correct node.
+Though, adding the relationship between newly created sub paragraphs and the parent field in the article node requires a custom solution.
+I tried OOTB Sub Process plugin but it couldn't work in my case so I created a [custom nested process](https://github.com/erpushpinderrana/migrate_missing_content_translations/blob/main/src/Plugin/migrate/process/CustomNestedParagraph.php) plugin.

 Here's the structure of D9 schema.
 ![Article Nested Paragraph in Node](https://github.com/erpushpinderrana/files/blob/master/ARTICLE%20NESTED%20ITEMS%20-%20Article%20Node%20FIeld%20.png)